 - The reformation of natural gas using a steam methane reformer or auto thermal reformer involves breaking down methane into hydrogen and CO2.
 When combined with CCS, this enables the production of low-carbon hydrogen, which can then be used to decarbonise transport, heating, power and industry.

-Climate Positive Solutions (Carbon Dioxide Removal)
+Negative Emissions (Carbon Dioxide Removal)

 - Direct Air Capture & CCS (DACCS).
 This involves removing CO2 directly from air.
 Currently it is very energy intensive and is an active area of research.